-Smiths Group plc – Annual report – 31 July 2019
+Smiths Group plc – Annual report – 31 July 2020

-AUDIT & RISK COMMITTEE (extract 1)
+AUDIT & RISK COMMITTEE REPORT (extract 1)

-The Committee also considered KPMG’s report on its review of the FY2019 interim results announcement and its ‘early warnings’ report on the FY2019 audit.
-It also discussed any significant issues identified, PwC’s final report on the FY2019 audit including the key accounting and audit judgements taken by management and management’s responses to any audit findings.
+The Committee also considered KPMG’s report on its review of the FY2020 half yearly results announcement and its report on the FY2020 audit.
+It also discussed all significant matters identified in KPMG’s final report on the FY2020 audit including the key accounting judgements taken by management and management’s responses to any audit findings.

-The Committee confirms that the Company has complied with the provisions of the the Statutory Audit Services Order 2014 relating to the UK audit market for large companies throughout the year under review and as at the date of this report.
+The Committee confirms that the Company has complied with the provisions of the Statutory Audit Services Order 2014 relating to the UK audit market for large companies throughout the year under review and as at the date of this report.

 Independence and effectiveness

 The Committee is responsible for the implementation and monitoring of the Group’s policies on external audit, which are designed to maintain the objectivity and safeguard the independence of the external auditor.
 These policies are reviewed annually.
 They cover the engagement of the external auditor for non-audit services and the appointment by the Group of former employees of the external auditor.
-The policies correspond with the European Commission’s recommendations on the auditor’s independence and with the Revised Ethical Standard issued by the Financial Reporting Council in the UK.
+The policies correspond with the European Commission’s recommendations on the auditor’s independence and with the Revised Ethical Standard issued by the FRC in the UK.

-Notwithstanding developing practice being adopted by audit firms not to provide non-audit services to audit clients, the Committee recognises that certain non-audit services can be completed more efficiently by, and be purchased more cost-effectively from, the incumbent auditor due to the audit firm’s existing knowledge of the Group and its systems.
+Notwithstanding developing practice being adopted by audit firms not to provide non-audit services to audit clients, the Committee recognises that certain permissible non-audit services can be completed more efficiently by, and be purchased more cost-effectively from, the incumbent auditor due to the audit firm’s existing knowledge of the Group and its systems.
 Under the policy approved by the Committee, it has delegated its responsibility for authorising the purchase of non-audit services from the external auditor to the Chair of the Committee and/or the Chief Financial Officer within specific limits.

 In fulfilling its responsibilities, the Committee received reports to enable an evaluation of the control environment and risk assurance framework and processes.
 No significant failings or weaknesses were identified.
-It also received reports from each of the divisions on the risk management process and an analysis of their own risk registers.
-This enabled the Committee to understand the risks and opportunities and assurance processes throughout the business and the potential impact on the Group.
+The Committee also received reports from the divisions on their risk management processes and a presentation on the risk registers and associated controls.
+The Committee undertakes deep-dive reviews on a rolling basis of the Group’s principal risks.
+During FY2020, deep-dives were carried out on: Integrated supply chain with a focus on the potential impact of COVID-19 and Product quality within John Crane.
+Product quality deep dives for the other divisions are scheduled to be held during FY2021.
+Separately, the full Board considered the People and Cyber security principal risks and due to COVID-19 a report on financial controls in respect of those risks deemed heightened during the pandemic.
+Consideration of the risk registers alongside the principal risk deep dives enables the Committee and full Board to understand the culture, risks and opportunities and assurance processes throughout the business and the potential impact on the Group.

 Internal Audit is independent of the business, and as such has no responsibility for operational business management.
 This ensures the integrity and objectivity of its annual Audit Plan, which is approved by the Committee.
 The authority of the Internal Audit function is derived from the Committee.